It’s not ideal, but you’ll survive, we promise. Just make you're prepared for that unpredictable Great British weather we are so famous for.

 Your guests will be wondering what to do if the rain comes during your wedding day.
 Let them know with an “in case of rain” note in your invitations and update your wedding website with all the necessary information.
 They will appreciate the heads up.

 Whether the forecast says there will be a light drizzle, or a heavy downpour, you should plan your wedding day as if rain is guaranteed.
 That means going through with your rainy day plan and investing in wedding insurance to give you a safety net in case the forecast takes a turn for the worse.
 The last thing you’d want on your wedding day is to be stressed because the day cannot go as planned.

 Confirm with your suppliers to see how they work on a rain day.
 Does the planner have a backup plan?
 Will your florist need to reconsider their wedding flower ideas?
 The important thing to know is that you’ve hired a group of professionals – work with them and trust they will deliver a memorable wedding, whatever the weather.

 Here comes the fun part.
 Rain can produce some of the most atmospheric, romantic shots.
 The lighting is softer, and an experienced photographer will be able to make you pop in photos.
 Ask your photographer if they have any ideas to make a rainy shoot fun, sweet and creative.
 If possible, arrange for them to see the venue in advance to scope out possible locations.
 Make sure you know what questions to ask your photographer to ensure you get the perfect photos.

 WATERPROOF YOUR MAKEUP

 Waterproof mascara isn’t only good for happy tears, it’s also good for rainy days too.
-You can also ask your makeup artist about using a fixing spray once she’s finished your look.
-Wear lip balm too (both brides and grooms) as lips tend to dry out in cold, windy conditions.
+You can also ask your makeup artist about using a fixing spray once they've finished your look.
+Wear lip balm too (both for men and women) as lips tend to dry out in cold, windy conditions.